Why is writing hard? When is it good? Who does it well, and how?

 If writing is part of your day, you know intuitively that it doesn’t just happen on the page.
 Most of the challenge is in the thinking and the relating.
 After that, as Joan Didion once said, you can ‘prune it out, clean it up, make the point’.

 Write Right takes the same approach.
 This half-day course suggests a step-by-step process that begins with the reader and continues with the ideas.
 After that, we dive into the writing itself.
 How do you stay focused, original, clear and generous?
 What are some tactics for bringing words, sentences and readers to life?
 How do you assess what’s working and what isn’t?

 From Aristotle to Airtable, advertising to art, we explore the principles of good writing and inspire you to think critically about planning, briefing, drafting and editing.

 Who is it for?

-Write Right is a four-hour course for copywriters, marketers, editorial freelancers, content makers, emailers—anyone whose work involves turning ideas into words for readers.
+Write Right is a half-day course for copywriters, marketers, editorial freelancers, content makers, emailers—anyone whose work involves turning ideas into words for readers.